Eric Fleming

-Eric Fleming (born Edward Heddy Jr.; July 4, 1925 – September 28, 1966) was an American actor known primarily for his role as Gil Favor in the CBS television series Rawhide.
+Eric Fleming (born Edward Heddy Jr.; July 4, 1925 – September 28, 1966) was an American actor known primarily for his role as Gil Favor in the long-running CBS Western television series Rawhide.

 Early life

-Fleming was born as Edward Heddy Jr. in Santa Paula, California, the only child of Edward and Mildred (Anderson) Heddy.
+Fleming was born as Edward Heddy Jr. in Santa Paula, California, the only child of Mildred (née Anderson) and Edward Heddy.

 Born with a club foot, he needed crutches to get around and was often severely beaten by his father.
 At the age of eight, he attempted to kill his father with a gun, which jammed.
 He left home shortly after, first to Los Angeles, and then to Chicago, where he lived roughly and associated with gangsters, doing odd jobs for them to make money.
 At the age of 11, after being wounded in a gunfight between some gangsters and hospitalized, he was returned home to his mother, who had recently divorced.

 During the Depression, he dropped out of school and worked at various jobs until he joined the Merchant Marine, before joining the United States Navy in 1942 for World War II.
 He was a Seabee in the 88th Naval Construction Battalion as a carpenter.
 He served until 1945 and became a petty officer second class.

 He received severe facial injuries during a bet in which he was attempting to lift a 200 lb weight and had to undergo extensive plastic surgery to reconstruct his forehead, nose, and jaw.
 Before this, Fleming had always thought himself "ugly" and considered the incident a "wonderful balance of values."

 After his facial reconstruction, he returned to Paramount Studios, where he had been working as a construction worker, grip, and carpenter.
 He made a bet with an actor that he could do a better audition.
 He lost the bet and it cost him $100 and "I lost a lot of pride too, which hurt but the $100 hurt worse."
 Upon deciding that acting had cost him $100, and acting would get it back, he entered acting classes at the studio in the evenings.

 Fleming's acting debut came in a road company production of Happy Birthday.
 He appeared on stage in Chicago and in a number of successful Broadway plays, including the musical Plain and Fancy.
 He began acting in television shows about the same time.
 Fleming then moved to Hollywood and starred in several low-budget films, including Fright, Curse of the Undead, and the cult classic Queen of Outer Space.